siku2/hass-e3dc/CONTRIBUTING.md

 ## Use a Consistent Coding Style

 This project uses [ruff](https://docs.astral.sh/ruff/) to ensure consistent code formatting and linting.
+See the `scripts/lint.sh` script.
+This is enforced by CI.

 ## Test your code modification